MicrosoftDocs/cloud-adoption-framework/templates/scenarios/secure.md

 # Secure {{Token-LongName}} in Azure

-Best practice encourages customers to create a single centralized cloud adoption strategy, using the [Security methodology](/azure/cloud-adoption-framework/secure/) of the Cloud Adoption Framework
+Best practice encourages customers to create a single centralized cloud adoption strategy, using the [Security methodology](/azure/cloud-adoption-framework/secure/) of the Cloud Adoption Framework.

 ## Security principles